 - A wellness and recovery-oriented environment by using person-first language, respectful documentation, person-centered planning, and evidence based practices.
 All services provided will promote a wellness and recovery outcome.

 - A culture of compliance with internal and external policies, regulations, laws and high ethical standards

-- As a team member in the frequent monitoring and assessment of the mental health status of people served as well as related variables, including significant others, the home and the community in which the person served lives
+- As a team member in the frequent monitoring and assessment of the mental health status of persons receiving services as well as related variables, including significant others, the home and the community in which the person served lives

-- Within the team, in the development of substance abuse assessment, comprehensive assessment and an individualized recovery plan, often focusing on substance abuse treatment needs of the person receiving services
+- Within the team, in the development of psychosocial and comprehensive assessments and an individualized recovery plan

 - In clinical and non-clinical team meetings, including individual and team supervision

-- Mental health education, community living skills training and supportive counseling in the home and other natural environments to persons served and significant others, often focusing on substance abuse education needs of the person served
+- Mental health education, community living skills training, and supportive counseling in the home and other natural environments to person served and significant others

 - Symptom assessment and management, medication monitoring, medication education and monitoring of side effects

 - Wellness services including education and cognitive/behavioral interventions on nutrition, diet, exercise, stress reduction strategies and other wellness tools

 - 24-hour on-call coverage on a rotating schedule

 - Rapid and flexible response to crisis, including but not limited to: accompanying the person to the local screening center or psychiatric emergency service and remaining with the person during the assessment process